systemcarl/weblog/articles/about-me.md

 I will grow old realizing the future that classic science-fiction dreamed of, or
     die trying.

-### Better to Talk to Than Nobody
+## Better to Talk to Than Nobody
-If you made it this far, I hope you found something interesting.
+If you're here, I hope you found something interesting.
 I appreciate all the support that has gotten me here, and I look forward to sharing more in the future.
 Currently, all of my work is available via my GitHub profile.